 - The Caregiver’s Authorization Affidavit does not have to be signed by the parents, but the parents can cancel the affidavit at any time.

-An informal guardianship can be a good option when a parent requires long-term hospitalization or leaves the U.S. for an extended amount of time but the parties do not want a formalized court order of guardianship.
+An informal guardianship is a good option when a parent requires long-term hospitalization or leaves the United States for an extended period of time.
+Additionally, an informal guardianship is helpful when the parties do not want a formalized court order of guardianship.
 On the other hand, legal guardianship is permanent and can only be revoked by a court order.

-Although an informal caregiver can enroll a child in school, the letter of authorization and affidavit does not specifically authorize the informal caregiver to enroll a child in daycare or pre-school.
-The informal authorization may also prevent the caregiver from consenting to extracurricular school activities, although this varies from school to school.
+Although an informal caregiver can enroll a child in school, the letter of authorization and affidavit does not specifically authorize the informal caregiver to enroll a child in daycare or preschool.
+Additionally, the informal authorization may prevent the caregiver from consenting to extracurricular school activities, although this varies amongst schools.

-Temporary Legal Guardianship and Permanent Legal Guardianship
+Temporary and Permanent Legal Guardianship

-Obtaining legal guardianship can be a two-part process depending on the urgency and need of the guardianship order.
+Obtaining legal guardianship may be a two-part process depending on the urgency of the order.
 Temporary legal guardianship and permanent legal guardianship are similar in that they both allow a person to make important decisions about the well-being of a minor.
-Both processes must have court approval.
+Additionally, both processes must have court approval.